oncletom/bbc-services/README.md

 ### Bundled Testable HTTP API

-Easy way to expode data for your local projects.
+Easy way to expose data for your local projects.
 Better than a *Lorem Ipsum*, real data!

 ```bash
 npm start